tjdombrowski/LegendSmith/timelog.md

 Nov 8.
 3.5 hours
 Setup my branch for the team project and created a simple page for the documentation.
 I also did some work on my individual project with connecting some more of the relationships and testing them out.

+Nov 9.
+1.5 hours
+Explored some github features with branching and worked on displaying some of my data on the jsps.

+Nov 11.
+2 hours
+Pulled updates from the team onto my branch after working out some conflicts.
+I tried to figure out what's wrong with the CSS on my page and worked with the formatting of my page.

+Nov 12.
+2 hours
+Worked on adding some functionality for updating the user's task status in my project.

+Nov 14.
+1.5 hours
+Redid my branch and my jsp page and fixed the CSS issue.
+I added some placeholder stuff and tested out the url.

+Nov 15.
+1.5 hours
+Having conflict issues with pulling things from github.

+Nov 16.
+2.5 hours
+Worked on sample responses and creating a class for using our service to get the responses and display them.

+Nov 17.
+2.5 hours
+Worked with the CSS some more and adjusted some of the page contents and the code for receiving error messages.
+I also added in the sample code for using the service.

+Nov 19  2 hours
+Completed the exercise for the week.

+Nov 21  2 hours
+Added finishing touches to my page for the team project and got it pushed to the main branch.
+Took me a while with some github conflict issues.

+Nov 22  3.5 hours
+Corrected how the jsps were displaying using the accordion widget and added the ability to update tasks through the jsp as well some additional testing.
+The results also display a button.

+Nov 24  1.5 hours
+Ran into an issue with the way the results were being displayed.

+Nov 25  2.5
+Fixed an issue with the results being displayed and changed it so that the button's text is generated differently depending on task completion status.

+Nov 26  2 hours
+Changed some functionality in how data was being accessed and added code for instantiating an user's progress with a Legendary.

+Nov 29  2 hours
+Worked with Jquery's progress bar, but it's displaying weirdly.
+I'm also having some issues with things displaying on the page inconsistently.

+Nov 30.
+1.5 hours
+Worked with setting up the gw2 api on my project and testing out the basic functionality of it.

+Dec 1.
+2 hours
+Added TaskItem and Item tables to the database and did some additional testing with the Gw2 api.

+Dec 2.
+1 hour
+Finished annotating and adding methods for TaskItem and Item.

+Dec 3.
+3 hours
+Redid how the jsps were displaying the data and stopped using the accordion widget on jquery.
+Worked through a bug on the way the items were being displayed and added code for calculating and storing item price data in a new entity, which some tests for it.

+Dec 4.
+2.5 hours
+Completed week 13's exercise.